Property damage liability coverage — what is it?

 Property damage liability coverage usually does not cover damage to your own vehicle.
 You may want to consider other coverages, such as collision coverage, to help cover the cost to repair your own vehicle.

 Every state requires a driver to carry a specified minimum limit of liability coverage.
-States generally require bodily injury and property damage liability coverage.
+States generally require property damage liability coverage and bodily injury liability coverage.

 You can usually opt to purchase limits higher than the minimum set by your state.
-If your insurance policy only offers up to $10,000 of coverage and the amount of damage you cause exceeds that, you have to pay the difference out of pocket.
+For example, if you chose a $10,000 coverage limit and the amount of damage you cause exceeds that, you may have to pay the difference out of pocket.
 Having a higher limit of liability coverage may help you avoid having to pay out of pocket after an at-fault accident.